scizen9/SEDM-Docs/source/Quick.rst

 Before the observer interacts with the pipeline, the following steps are automatically performed:

 #.
 The appropriate reduced directory is created using the UT date:
-    * ``/scr2/sedmdrp/redux/20151115``, e.g.
+    * ``/scr2/sedmdrp/redux/20151115`` (e.g.)
 #.
 The required raw calibration files are copied over and reduced
 #.
 If there is a failure in the reduction, calibrations files from previous runs are copied
 #.
+All subsequent ifu images are automatically bias-subtracted and cosmic ray cleaned.
-Any standard star observations are processed and extracted, and a flux calibration is generated
+#.
+Any subsequent standard star ifu observations are reduced and extracted, and a flux calibration is generated

 Step-by-step procedure
 ----------------------

-The observed connects with pharos either through VNC, or via an X enabled ssh connection.
+The observer connects with pharos either through VNC (recommended), or via an X enabled ssh connection (slower).
 Then the observer-pipeline interaction proceeds with the following steps:

 1. cd into current (UT) date directory:
-    * cd /scr2/sedmdrp/redux/20151115 (e.g.)
+    * ``cd /scr2/sedmdrp/redux/20151115`` (e.g.)
 2. Confirm science targets:
-    * grep science Makefile
+    * ``grep science Makefile``
 3. Initiate final reduction of science targets:
-    * make science
+    * ``make science``
 4. Place aperture on A target:
     * confer with PTF marshal cutouts and finder charts for object
     * find A object (positive: blue)